jonmorehouse/go-media-worker/readme.md

 -	Media worker servers are generally managed via our python media-workers cluster etc
 -	More optimized tasks are built in go and go here.
 These should still connect to the same gearman servers, but we can scale these servers a bit easier as a seperate component

+Notes
+-

+-	To enable vim syntax for golang: `cp $GOROOT/misc/vim/go.vim ~/.vim/syntax`

 Application structure
 -

 -	1.)
-Bootstrap -- should load up json config and parse environment properly... should be importable etc
+Bootstrap -- should load up the correct configuration for the application
 -	2.)
-Worker -- should be able to register various tasks and call the correct shared modules with correct settings etc -- should be able to parse json request etc
+Encoder -- should have various functions that can encode a video and export the results to the correct location etc
 -	3.)
-Tests -- should have unit tests, integration tests, stubs, factories etc
+Upload -- should upload the element to an s3 key as specified
+-	4.)
+Utilities -- utilities for various pieces of application